GiveForward.com: World Give Day

 World Give Day was launched by GiveForward in 2010 for May 4 as "one day a year when people focus on giving.
 One day when people across the United States can join together to make a difference.
 One day, where every person, regardless of age or income level, can collectively have a huge impact.
 Whether people give money, time, resources, or random acts of kindness, it all helps."

 GiveForward started an online and physical petition to support National Give Day.
 The purpose of this collection of signatures was to encourage the Mayor of Chicago, Richard M. Daley, to make May 4, 2010 the first National Give Day.

 Business Model

 GiveForward.com, an American organization, has found a niche in the online fundraising industry by being one of few sites that allows people to fundraise for projects that are not affiliated with a registered 501(c)(3) (United States Internal Revenue Code).
 Due to the absence of this prerequisite, GiveForward cannot be designated a non-profit itself.

 GiveForward operates as a for-profit company with a strong social mission.

 Fees

 GiveForward.com platform charges 7.9% on all transactions, which includes the per transaction fee charged by credit card companies.
 This fee is the same as other online crowdfunding platforms.

+Founders

+GiveForward was founded by Desiree Vargas Wrigley, a Latina serial entrepreneur in Chicago, and Ethan Austin.